Six Sigma software that actually reduces defects

-Six Sigma requires disciplined processes and continuous measurement.
-Here is how Tallyfy supports process improvement methodologies.
+Six Sigma demands disciplined processes and relentless measurement.
+Here’s how Tallyfy supports process improvement approaches that matter.

 Tallyfy is Process Improvement Made Easy